 Recommended Amount: 1 cup = about 25% of your B vitamin needs (excluding b12)

 Teas can include ingredients that help to improve mood.
 The amino acid L-theanine in green tea is known to cause relaxation without causing drowsiness.

 The L-Theanine also increases brain levels of several neurotransmitters and reduces anxiety by increasing alpha brain wave activity.

 Recommended Amount: 1-2 cups to feel relaxation benefits.

-If you are looking for holistic ways to improve your over-all brain health, try adding these mood-boosting foods to your diet more frequently and see how they work for you!
+If you are looking for holistic ways to improve your overall brain health, try adding these mood-boosting foods to your diet more frequently and see how they work for you!

-Interested in finding more way to improve your mood?
+Interested in finding more ways to improve your mood?
 Download my free self-care cards for busy moms on the go!
 These 60 second mood-boosting tips are the perfect way to increase your wellbeing on a tight schedule!